 Pour all ingredients but 2 tablespoons cheese for topping in a blender and combine until smooth, about 2 minutes, scraping the sides of the bowl as needed.

 Divide the batter evenly among the cups, filling them 3/4 full.
 Sprinkle remaining cheese over the tops.

 Bake until the puffs are well risen and deep golden brown, 15 to 20 minutes.

 Immediately transfer puffs to a wire rack and let them cool for 3 minutes.
 Remove from tins.
 Serve warm or at room temperature.

 To make ahead: Puffs may be stored airtight at room temperature for 2 days, refrigerated for up to 2 days or frozen.
-You do not need to defrost them before baking.
 Before serving, if at room temperature, reheat on baking sheet at 375 degrees until hot, 7 to 10 minutes.
-If frozen, bake 3 to 5 minutes longer.
+If frozen, do not defrost and bake 3 to 5 minutes longer.

 Makes 24 puffs.